Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Transformers for Nonlinear Compensation

 For large block sizes, this ratio substantially decreases.
 Fig.~\ref{fig:attentionmaskblock4096rho2p6tap64} shows the impact of increasing the block size to 4096.
 In this case, only $3\%$ of elements of the attention matrix are preserved which results in a large complexity reduction.
-Finally, Fig. \ref{fig:zero_ratio} shows the ratio of unmasked (zero) elements to the total number of elements as a function of block size.
-As it can be seen, the ratio first increases and then decreases as the block size increases.
-It should be noted that the choice of block-size needs to be optimized according to the system requirements in terms of throughput and latency, and hence, it cannot be increased too much due to increasing required memory and computational complexity of Transformers.
-A detailed discussion on the impact of block size is given in the Appendix.
-Furthermore, to give some numerical examples of the effect of mask on the softmax input, several two-dimensional heat maps of $(QK^T)/\sqrt{d_k}$ for Transformer with and without masks are shown in Appendix \ref{sec:appendix_heatmap}.
+Finally, Fig.~\ref{fig:zero_ratio} shows the ratio of unmasked (zero) elements to the total number of elements as a function of block size for several values of $\rho$s.
+As the figure shows when the block size is increased the value of $\rho$ has less effects on the ratio of the number of unmasked elements to the total number of elements In fact, the ratio first increases and then decreases as the block size increases.
+It should be noted that the choice of block-size needs to be optimized according to the system requirements in terms of throughput and latency, and hence, it cannot be increased too much due to increasing required memory and complexity of Transformers.
+A detailed discussion on the impact of block size is given in \cite{hamgini2023application}.
+To give some numerical examples of the effect of mask on the softmax input, several two-dimensional heat maps of $(QK^T)/\sqrt{d_k}$ for Transformer with and without masks are shown in Appendix \ref{sec:appendix_heatmap}.